18520339/facebook-data-extraction/README.md

 <div id="2"></div>

-# 2️⃣ Automatic loading + IP hiding
+# 2️⃣ &nbsp;Automation tools + IP hiding techniques

-Use Automation tool to crawl id, user info, content, date, comments, and replies of posts
+In this method, I will write example scripts to extract id, user info, content, date, comments, and replies of posts

-**Note:** I just write example scripts with the following features to use for **a Facebook page**, not group or any object
+**Note**: These scripts just working for **a Facebook page**, not group or any other object

 > Demo: https://www.youtube.com/watch?v=Fx0UWOzYsig

+## Knowledge
+### I. Automation tools

+Updating...

+### II.
+IP hiding techniques

+Updating...

-## Overview
+## Overview the scripts

 ### I. Features

 1. Getting information of posts.
 2. Filtering comments.
-3. Checking redirect
+3. Checking redirect.
 4. Can be run with Incognito window.
 5. Simplifying browser to minimize time complexity.
-6. Not required sign in to **prevent account locked by Facebook**
+6. Not required sign-in to **prevent account locked by Facebook**.
 7. Hiding IP address to **prevent from banning** by:
     -   Collecting proxies and filtering the slowest ones from:
         -   http://proxyfor.eu/geo.php